isomerpages/wsg-ssg-redirect/index.md

       subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+     title: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
   - infobar:
       title: SSG Website
       description: For information on SkillsFuture movement and how it helps